-A timeline of Joseph Smith’s death and the 96-hour period surrounding his martyrdom
+Joseph Smith’s death: 96-hour timeline surrounding his martyrdom

 In honor of the 175th anniversary of the martyrdom of Joseph and Hyrum Smith, the Church News collaborated with the Church History Department to put together the following timeline explaining the events surrounding the death of Joseph and Hyrum Smith at Carthage Jail in Carthage, Illinois, on June 27, 1844.